Getting Started

 harold-scripts is the fundamental toolset that will run the dev server and build a static site.
 It comes as a dependency from a separate package.

 You don't have to think about it much.
-Create Harold App will install it when initializing the project.
-The package.json file of the newly created project will already have a configuration for a start and build scripts using harold-scripts.
+Create Harold App installs it when initializing the project.
+The generated package.json already includes start and build scripts, plus a compatible harold-scripts version pinned in devDependencies.

 Updating your project:

-3. In your project, update the version of harold-scripts package
+- In your project, update the version of